 Pineapple contains an enzyme called bromelain, which helps fight inflammation in the gut and body.
 In a 2014 study, children who ate pineapple for nine weeks had almost four times more disease-fighting white blood cells than children not fed pineapple.

-Banana naturally sweetens this apple smoothie.
+Banana is the natural sweetener this apple smoothie.
 Bananas contain pectin and low-glycemic sugars, so they won’t cause your blood sugar to spike.
 You can use either fresh or frozen bananas.

 If you are worried about the natural sugars in bananas, the greener they are the less sugar they contain!